 In 2015, there were at least 650,000 foreign students in Australia, and their numbers are still growing.
 It is quite normal for these students to face challenges while studying abroad, and sometimes it is difficult to be away from home and not have the same protection and rights as Australian citizens.

-In addition to these challenges, there are other areas that affect both the education and life of international students: finance, language barriers, visa issues, culture shock and homesickness, to name but a few.
+In addition to these challenges, other areas affect both the education and life of international students: finance, language barriers, visa issues, culture shock, and homesickness, to name but a few.

-Faced with these unavoidable obstacles, international students must find ways of dealing with each challenge knowing that the benefits of studying abroad are far better than quitting in the time of challenge.
+However, faced with these unavoidable obstacles, international students must find ways of dealing with each challenge knowing that the benefits of studying abroad are far better than quitting in a time of challenge.

 Challenges Faced by International Students in New Zealand